The Home Depot Announces an Expanded Military Discount – Tax Free and Save 10% on More Purchases

 • 10% military discount on full-priced, non-appliance merchandise, extending the same discount also available on The Home Depot website.

-The expanded offerings also tie into The Home Depot’s broader mission to serve the military community.
+The expanded offerings also align with The Home Depot’s broader mission to support the military community.
 The company employs 35,000 veterans and military spouses and oversees The Home Depot Foundation.

-It is committed to pledging $750 million by 2030 toward veteran causes and the $550 million it has already donated.
+It is committed to pledging $750 million by 2030 toward veteran causes in addition to the $550 million it has already donated.

 The Home Depot Military Discount